elizabethdaly/project-machine-learning/README.md

 	- _neural-nw.h5_ (sequential neural network)
 - _requirements.txt_ requirements to run flask app in a virtual environment.

-(Please not that the steps to save these four files have been commented out in the Jupyter notebook so that my final models are not overwritten.
+(Please not that the steps to save the model files have been commented out in the Jupyter notebook so that my final models are not overwritten.
 If you wish to resave, just remove comments.)

 ## To run the flask app from inside a virtual environment
 1. Set up a Python virtual environment (VE) ```python -m venv venv``` The second venv is the directory which is created to hold the VE configuration.